fpc/FPCSource/utils/pas2jni/readme.txt

 Note: You need to use ppudump of the same version as the FPC compiler.
 Use the -D switch to specify correct ppudump if it is not in PATH.

+CUSTOM HANDLERS

+It is possible to define the following custom handlers in your Pascal code.

+procedure JNI_OnException;
+  - is called when an unhandled Pascal exception occurs.
+For example, you can log a stack back trace in this handler.

+Custom handlers must be public and defined in one of the main units specified when calling pas2jni.

+CODING TIPS

+* Setting handlers (method pointers) in a Java code.

+For example there is the following event handler in your Pascal code:

+TMyClass = class
+...
+  property OnChange: TNotifyEvent;
+...
+end;

+In a Java code you get the following TMyClass instance:

+TMyClass myclass = TMyClass.Create();

+It is possible set a Java handler in 2 ways:

+1) Place the handler inline.

+...
+  myclass.setOnChange(
+      new TNotifyEvent() {
+        protected void Execute(TObject Sender) {
+          // The handler code
+        }
+      }
+    );
+...

+2) Define the handler as a method in a class.

+public class MyJavaClass {
+  private void DoOnChange(TObject Sender) {
+    // The handler code
+  }

+  public void main() {
+    ...
+    // Set the handler to the method with the "DoOnChange" name in the current class (this). myclass.setOnChange( new TNotifyEvent(this, "DoOnChange") );
+    ...
+  }
+}

 COMMAND LINE OPTIONS

 Usage: pas2jni [options] <unit> [<unit2> <unit3> ...]